How metric recording works with diginsight and Opentelemetry

 builder.Services.AddSingleton<IMetricRecordingEnricher, OptionsBasedMetricRecordingEnricher>();

-Custom Enricher Example
+Custom Enricher Examples

-Create custom enrichers for advanced scenarios:
+Create custom enrichers for advanced scenarios beyond configuration-based tagging.

 public class BusinessContextEnricher : IMetricRecordingEnricher